 High intensity exercise has a part to play in a well balanced active lifestyle.
 There is however a point of diminishing returns where smashing every workout leaves you fatigued going into the next workout and therefore unable to exercise effectively.
 Think long term, consistency is the key to reaching your goals.
 Training less than 100% in quality sessions over many months will take you to a position of improved health and fitness over a period of consistent improvement.
 You may be able to smash it for a few weeks, making big initial improvements, but at some point it will catch up with you and your improvements will slow right down and you will fall behind the person who opted for the quality, long term approach.
 Why smash it at 100% and feel wrecked and useless for two days when you can get just as fit with a little less intensity and be fresh for the next workout?
 This is perfectly aligned with the principle that exercise should benefit and not detriment our health.

 3• Training all-out every time neglects your other energy systems

-Hardcore regimes like Spinning, Crossfit and HIIT classes are very attractive with their loud, fast paced classes and a reputation for pain and suffering.
+Hardcore regimes like Spinning, Crossfit and HIIT classes are very attractive with their competitive, loud, fast paced atmosphere and a reputation for pain and suffering.
 Always working close to your max however, only works your sugar dependant anaerobic energy system.
-This not only fails to adequately develop the aerobic system (your fat burning pathway) and neglects other peripheral systems, but it typically leads to carbohydrate dependancy giving you elevated hunger and cravings for sugars and starches.
-Worse still, high intensity training coupled with a low fat, low calorie diet wreaks havoc on your hormones and can actually lead to your body storing body fat even though you are in caloric deficit.
+This fails to adequately develop the aerobic system (your fat burning pathway) and neglects other peripheral systems.
+It commonly leads to carbohydrate dependancy giving you elevated hunger and cravings for sugars and starches.
+Worse still, too much high intensity training coupled with a low fat, low calorie diet wreaks havoc on your hormones.
+This can have very negative affects on bone and reproductive health in both sexes.